About Health Insurance

 Use iSelect to Compare Health Insurance

-iSelect helps take the mystery out of Private Health Insurance. iSelect helps you compare a range of policy combinations from participating health funds, plus you're getting choices and advice on what's available for your life stage, individual circumstances, needs and budget.
+iSelect helps take the mystery out of Private Health Insurance. iSelect helps you compare a range of policy combinations from participating health funds, plus you're getting choices and advice on what's available for your life stage, individual circumstances and needs.
 Through using iSelect, you may be able to save on the cost of your health insurance.

 People often don't change health funds because they falsely believe they'll have to go through a new waiting period.
 But legislation governing health funds guarantees that if you switch to another fund with the same level of cover, you will get continuity of cover.